ajpen/p-workers/README.md

 # python-multiprocess-worker-library
-A generic library for childprocess workers
+A generic library for starting childprocesses known as "workers" with specific attributes and a shared queue.

 ## Installation